DoD-Platform-One/gitlab/chart/doc/installation/tools.md

 ### Tips and tricks

-Helm repository has some additional information on developing with Helm in it's [tips and tricks section](https://helm.sh/docs/howto/charts_tips_and_tricks/).
+Helm repository has some additional information on developing with Helm in its [tips and tricks section](https://helm.sh/docs/howto/charts_tips_and_tricks/).

 ### Local Tiller

-CAUTION: **Not recommended:**
+WARNING:
 This method is not well supported, but should work.

 If you are using Helm v2 and not able to run Tiller in your cluster,